blueshark42/daily-dose-of-programming/README.md

 - **Part 2:** A harder version of the question.
 These are not rated but you can complete them if you feel like it.

 ## Ranked
-Rankeds are problems with limited time to solve.
+Rankeds are problem sets that are completed at the same time by all contestants.
+They get a limited amount of time to complete and submit as much solutions as possible.